 More than an estimated 40% of all cancer cases and deaths are linked to major modifiable risk factors and are therefore potentially preventable.
 Cancer screenings can additionally save many lives.
 Yet, progress in cancer prevention and early detection has been far from equitable.
 ACS’s commitment to addressing these inequities within research and practice is what inspires me to give my best as a researcher.”

 As Scientific Director, Priti Bandi, PhD, leads the cancer risk factors and screening research team in the Surveillance & Health Equity Science department.
 She directs team members in research focused on the surveillance of major modifiable cancer risk factors, HPV vaccination, and cancer screenings.
 Additionally, her team produces the biennial Cancer Prevention & Early Detection Facts & Figures, and its accompanying scientific article.

 Bandi’s research takes an interdisciplinary lens combining work across surveillance, health services, and policy.
 She studies patterns of cancer risk factors, preventive behaviors, screenings, and how they relate to evolving patterns of cancer incidence and mortality, always with a focus on social inequities in these outcomes.
 She also studies factors that contribute to these inequities and is especially interested in the role of societal and health policy factors.

-The ultimate goal of her research is to inform health policies and programs that will help reduce social disparities in cancer risk factors and outcomes.
+The ultimate goal of her research is to inform policies and programs that will help reduce inequities in cancer outcomes.